 It was hard talking to my partner about going away for a few days.
 Hard because I knew it meant him holding it down at home, juggling work and the kids, while I kicked back on a beach with margaritas.
 As a duo, it was exhausting; alone it would be relentless.
 With no family close by and a tiny support system, we’re lucky to have each other to lean on.
 But more than anyone else, as my rock and my confidante, he knew I needed it.

 Once the decision was made, it came surprisingly easy.
 The must-haves: warmth, a beach and clear, blue water.

 Next: easy to get to from Atlanta.
 I’d already been doing some research for a girls’ trip later in the year, so the battle was half won.
 I picked Bimini in north Bahamas.
 It took less than an hour to book it.

-And now, wading out to the edge of the infinity pool, pores tingling in approval, I knew with every fiber that I’d done the right thing.
+And now, wading out to the edge of the infinity pool (Check out resurface pool deck with pavers the best pool remodels), pores tingling in approval, I knew with every fiber that I’d done the right thing.
 All I had to do was leap.
 And you can, too.